The Life and Words of Martin Luther King Jr.

 The Civil Rights Act of 1964

-That summer, African-Americans moved forward faster than at any time since the Civil War.
-But this did not mean that white racism had given up their fight.
+That summer, African Americans moved forward faster than at any time since the Civil War.
+But this did not mean that white racists had given up their fight.
 There were still many shocking acts of violence.

 On November 22, 1963, another act of violence shocked the country.
 President Kennedy was killed by a sniper.
 Five days later, the new President, Lyndon B. Johnson, spoke to Congress.
 He asked Congress to pass the civil rights bill that Kennedy had wanted.
 He said it would be the best way to honor the memory of John F. Kennedy.

 On July 2, 1964, Congress passed a strong civil rights bill.
 Martin Luther King was present when President Johnson signed it.
 This bill went a long way toward making the African-American a first-class citizen.
 It said:

 - No one can be kept out of places like hotels, lunch counters, gas stations, and theaters because of his race.

 - No one can be kept out of public places like parks, swimming pools, beaches, or libraries because of his race.

 By now, King's name was known all over the world.
 He had won many honors.
 In late 1964, King won the highest honor of all, the Nobel Peace Prize.
 The award, King said, spoke for people who followed nonviolent ways in seeking justice.
 He was sure it would give him "new courage" to carry on the fight.

 The fight for justice soon took King to Selma, Ala.
 In Alabama and other states, black people were still kept from voting.
 Those who tried to register to vote were given a hard time.
 Almost any excuse was used to keep them from voting.
 In 1965, King started a drive to register voters in Selma.
 He led large groups to the courthouses to register.
 In seven weeks, 2,000 African Americans were put in jail.
 One of them was King.